 The glucose predictions are fairly accurate, but the NIR cannot monitor fructose prediction at all.

 These results shows that the IRmadillo is not only equivalent to alternative conventional process spectroscopies, but is arguably the most accurate technique available.

-The improved performance over conventional FT-mid-IR comes from the robustness of the solid state design, meaning no moving mirrors or fibre optics are required.
+The improved performance over conventional FTIR comes from the robustness of the solid state design, meaning no moving mirrors or fibre optics are required.
 This means that spectral quality is improved, with reliable and stable spectra.

-The improvement over NIR comes from the fact that FT-mid-IR spectroscopy directly measures the features of interest, rather than overtones and combination bands.
+The improvement over NIR comes from the fact that FTIR spectroscopy directly measures the features of interest, rather than overtones and combination bands.
 This means similar molecules (such as comparing one molecule of sucrose with one molecule of fructose and glucose) can be identified and quantified much easier than with NIR.